Artheriax/BNHaNA/README.md

 # BNHaNA (Big Number Handlers and Number Abbreviations)

-BNHaNA is a lightweight utility module designed to handle large numbers and abbreviate them for easy display.
+BNHaNA or as I like to call it, Banana, is a lightweight utility module designed to handle large numbers and abbreviate them for easy display.
 The project started as a need for a Roblox game where large number handling was essential, but it quickly evolved into a side project that I continue to refine and expand on occasionally.

 ## Table of Contents